-Code on Wages (CoW) Bill controversy plan to significantly increase the minimum wages.
+The basic minimum wages are fixed every 3 to 5 years, while the VDA changes every 6/12 months.
+The basic wages were revised for this plan to significantly increase the minimum wages.
 And it is a political gamble by the government.
-Karnataka was anyway struggling

-In fact, the skill movement in India has suffered due to low minimum wages because it is not attractive to get skilled.
-On top of this, the skill premium difference in wages between unskilled and semi-skilled - is very low.
-For example, even under the new Karnataka Minimum Notification Wages Shops Establishments, semi-skilled will get only Rs 45 per day (9%) more than the unskilled.
+Karnataka was anyway struggling skill premium difference in wages between unskilled and semi-skilled - is very low.
+For example. even under the new Karnataka Minimum Wages Notification Shops for and Establishments, semi-skilled will get only Rs 45 per day (9%) more than the unskilled.
 So where is the incentive to get skilled?
-Why now?